leroyleow/docker-course/docs/KodeCloud/Docker-Engine-Storage.md

-# Docker Engine & Docker Storage
+# Docker Engine & Docker Storage & Docker Network
 The Docker architecture consists of a Docker daemon, a REST API, and a command-line interface (CLI).

 The Docker daemon (also called the Docker engine) is a background process that runs on a host machine and manages the containers.
 The Docker daemon listens for API requests and manages the containers, images, and networks.